-- ▶ The CBTA 'Early Harvest' is expected to operate from 1 June 2018 to 31 May 2019. - ▶ All 5 participating GMS countries (excluding Myanmar) are expected to sign the MOU and start issuing mutually recognised Permits and TADs by 1 June 2018. - Further updates and information will be notified on www.greatermekong.org/ttf in the course of 'Early Harvest' implementation. - Myanmar expects to agree a bilateral vehicle quota (200 vehicles) with Thailand in 2018 and with Lao PDR and the People's Republic of China in 2018 or 2019, before joining the Early Harvest and/or main CBTA full implementation in 2020.
+- ► The CBTA 'Early Harvest' will operate from 1 April 2024 until 31 December 2026 (with possible extension). - ▶ All 5 participating GMS countries (excluding Myanmar) are expected to start issuing mutually recognised Permits and TADs immediately up to the agreed 500 limit. - Further updates and information will be notified on www.greatermekong.org/ttf in the course of 'Early Harvest' implementation. - Myanmar has agreed a bilateral vehicle quota (100 vehicles) with Thailand and is negotiating similar agreements with Lao PDR and the People's Republic of China, before joining the 'Early Harvest' or revised CBTA by 2027.